-One key way in which Hilton Honors elites (of all levels from Silver through Diamond) have an advantage over non-elites is that elite status opens up the ability to book 5-night award stays for the cost of a 4-night stay (if you’re US-based and don’t have elite status you should consider getting the Hilton Honors Surpass credit card which bestows Gold elite status on all its cardholders and costs just $95/year).
+One key way in which Hilton Honors elites (of all levels from Silver through Diamond) have an advantage over non-elites is that elite status opens up the ability for guests to book 5-night award stays for the cost of a 4-night stay (if you’re US-based and don’t have elite status you should consider getting the Hilton Honors Surpass credit card (review) which bestows Gold elite status on all its cardholders and costs just $95/year).

 Standard rooms at all of Hilton’s top properties worldwide cost no more than 95,000 points per night, so a 5-night stay at one of these properties would set an Honors member back a total of 380,000 points (4 x 95,000).
 The keen-eyed among you will notice that you can’t buy 380,000 points in this sale (the promotion caps at 320,000 points) but that won’t matter to people who already have at least 60,000 points in their accounts or to people who are happy to pool points from multiple accounts.

 380,000 points purchased in this sale at 0.5 cents each would cost a total of $1,900, while 5-night stays at Hilton’s top properties can easily top $3,500.
 Here’s a 5-night stay at the Waldorf Astoria Beverly Hills where rooms can be booked for 95,000 or $758 + taxes per night:

 And here’s the Conrad Maldives charging 95,000 or $826 + taxes and fees per night: